dotnet/diagnostics/documentation/tutorial/intermittent_memory_spike.md

 > Written 820518912 bytes (200322 pages) to core file
 > ```

-That's it for creating your own diagnostics tool to support custom scenarios.
+That's it for creating your own diagnostics tool to solve the intermittent memory spike scenario!

 ### Analyzing the core dump
-Since the core dump that our tool generates is a standard core dump, we can use the same techniques illustrated in [Scenario - App is leaking memory](app_is_leaking_memory_eventual_crash.md) to analyze why we're seeing intermitten high memory conditions.
+Since the core dump that our tool generates is a standard core dump, we can use the same techniques illustrated in [Scenario - App is leaking memory](app_is_leaking_memory_eventual_crash.md) to analyze the dump and find out why we're seeing intermittent high memory conditions.